 - Use indoor flammable liquids cabinets that have heavy duty shelving and self-closing doors.

-- Store heavier items between knee and shoulder height.
+- Store heavier items between knee and shoulder height to reduce strain on the body.

 - Reduce the size and weight of chemical containers.